willwray/array_typology/typology.md

 induce decay-copy of the array argument, i.e. decay-to-pointer
 (see [The Formal Parameter fiasco](#the-formal-parameter-fiasco) for this nasty C++ gotcha)
 (if it were possible to pass array by value then it would incur a
-costly copy for large arrays so could be a performace gotcha).
+costly copy for large arrays so could be a performance gotcha).

 <h4 id="reference-to-array"><code>E(&)[]</code> &nbsp;&nbsp;: Reference to unbounded array<br>
 <code>E(&)[N]</code> : Reference to array</h4>